Russia–Ukraine relations in the Eurovision Song Contest: 2023 contest

-On 16 June 2022, UA:PBC and the Ukrainian government held a meeting with the EBU to discuss potential hosting options in Ukraine.
-At the meeting, UA:PBC proposed Lviv, Zakarpattia and Kyiv as potential host locations.
-The following day, the EBU announced that Ukraine would not be able to host the contest, following assessments with both UA:PBC and third-party specialists, and that discussions would begin with the BBC for potentially hosting in the United Kingdom, which had finished in second place in the 2022 contest.
+On 16 June 2022, Suspilne and the Ukrainian government held a meeting with the EBU to discuss potential hosting options in Ukraine.
+At the meeting, Suspilne proposed Lviv, Zakarpattia and Kyiv as potential host locations.
+The following day, the EBU announced that Ukraine would not be able to host the contest, following assessments with both Suspilne and third-party specialists, and that discussions would begin with the BBC for potentially hosting in the United Kingdom, which had finished in second place in the 2022 contest.
 In response, Chernotytskyi and Tkachenko, alongside former Ukrainian Eurovision winners Ruslana, Jamala and Oleh Psiuk of Kalush Orchestra, issued a joint statement requesting further talks with the EBU on hosting the event in Ukraine.
 A follow-up statement from the EBU on 23 June reaffirmed its decision to not host the event in Ukraine, highlighting the security considerations for doing so while also urging for the process of choosing the host country to not be politicised.
-On 25 July 2022, the United Kingdom was confirmed as the host country of the 2023 contest, with UA:PBC working with the BBC to develop and implement Ukrainian elements for the live shows, and Ukraine being granted automatic qualification for the final.
+On 25 July 2022, the United Kingdom was confirmed as the host country of the 2023 contest, with Suspilne working with the BBC to develop and implement Ukrainian elements for the live shows, and Ukraine being granted automatic qualification for the final.

 Ahead of the final on 13 May 2023, Tkachenko requested that the EBU allow Zelenskyy to address the audience via a pre-recorded message.
 This was rejected on the basis of the EBU's wish to "not politicize the event".
 Minutes before the Ukrainian representatives Tvorchi went on stage to perform their entry "Heart of Steel", Russian forces launched missile strikes against their hometown Ternopil.
 During the recap, the duo held up a makeshift sign with 'Ternopil' written on it.